Alfa Romeo BAT: BAT 9

 The third BAT was shown at the Turin Auto Show of 1955, the BAT 9 (also known as BAT 9d).
 It was made to look more like the then current Alfa Romeo models than the other BATs.

 The BAT 9 did away with the marked wing lines of the previous models in favour of a cleaner, more sober line.
 The tail fins, which in the other two models had a real wing-like look, were sized down into two small metal plates, much like the tail fins in production on American and some European cars of the time.

 BAT 11

 After more than 50 years, Alfa Romeo and Bertone showed a new BAT concept in 2008.
 The BAT 11 made its début in Geneva, at the time of the 2008 Geneva Motor Show, though not at the show itself.
 The new BAT 11, based on the Alfa Romeo 8C Competizione, shares many styling cues with the classic BAT cars of the 1950s.
+Designed by David Wilkie.